Shopify/product-reviews-polaris-example/workshop.md

 We have setup the structure of the app up for you.
 We have included a simple GraphQL server with some dummy data, the React Apollo client to connect the React components with that GraphQL server, and React Router with four routes started for you.

-Looking at the folder stucture here, it may be a little overwhelming but don't worry.
-It isn't as complicated as it looks.

-The most important parts we will be using today are:
+Looking at the folder stucture, there is a lot in here but these are the most important parts we will be using today are:

 * `src/App.js` - This is the top level app component.
 This is where we initialize the React Apollo client, setup React Router and its routes, and include the `AppProvider` component from Polaris.
 * `src/routes` - This is where you will see the four routes we have setup for you.
 A review list route, a review details route, a settings route, and the not found route for 404s.